Lake Placid: The Final Chapter: Reception

-Critical response

 The film received generally negative reviews, mostly due to its uses of unrealistic, low-budget CGI (just like the two predecessors) and an open ending that is conflicting with its name.

 However, Lake Placid: The Final Chapter has also been stated to be much better than both of its predecessors.
 It received positive reviews from some critics who praised its plot and character development.
 David E. Kelley, the writer of the original film, gave the film 4.5 out of 5 stars and said: "Is this the last one really?
 The ending doesn't make me think so.
 I am glad to see Robert Englund in this and some of the cast from the previous movie!
 The effects are still lame as second and third, but the story is good".

 Another critic, Marcie Frank, said she was totally into it and couldn't change the channel.
 Scott Weinberg, from FEARnet, wrote: "I've seen a lot worse "crocs run wild" movies than Lake Placid 4.
 (Best praise I got.
 Sorry).

+Crossover

+A crossover titled Lake Placid vs. Anaconda, was released in 2015.